 There is an entire industry dedicated to making sure the screen you choose for your custom home theater delivers the best quality viewing experience.
-Manufacturers and designers take a number of factors into consideration when recommending and building the appropriate screen for a given theater, including size of the space, type of projection system, ambient light issues, and aspect ratios.
+Manufacturers and designers take a number of factors into consideration when recommending and building the appropriate home theater screens, including size of the space, type of projection system, ambient light issues, and aspect ratios.
 So, let’s talk logistics!

 If you’re in a rush, why not click the section you’re interested in below to jump straight to the info you need: